fangzr/TOC-Edge-Aerial/README.md

 The green dot represents the Ground Truth (GT), which is the actual coordinate of the UAV.
 The red dot represents the Top 1 prediction (Pred), which is the most accurate prediction.
 However, Top 2 and Top 3 are alternative prediction locations provided by the algorithm, but their accuracy is usually much lower than the Top 1 prediction.

+## Paper

+Our research is detailed in the paper: [Task-Oriented Communications for Visual Navigation with Edge-Aerial Collaboration in Low Altitude Economy](https://www.researchgate.net/publication/391159895_Task-Oriented_Communications_for_Visual_Navigation_with_Edge-Aerial_Collaboration_in_Low_Altitude_Economy)

 ## License